Create Message

 Note

 You can turn off Whitelist-filtering.
-If you do turn it off (not generally recommended), Spam 'n Virus Blast It! continues to automatically update your Whitelist (ex., adding addresses collected through e-zine subscriptions, Form Build It!, etc.).
+If you do turn it off (not generally recommended), Spam 'n Virus Blast It! continues to automatically update your Whitelist (e.g., adding addresses collected through newsletter subscriptions, Form Build It!, etc.).

-When you decide to turn Whitelist-filtering back on, all you have to do is export the "Address Book" from your client-side e-mail software and upload that list of personal and business contact addresses to your Whitelist.
-BINGO!
-You are in full spam-protected mode.
+When you decide to turn Whitelist-filtering back on, all you have to do is export the "Address Book" from your client-side email software and upload that list of personal and business contact addresses to your Whitelist.

 Subject

-Enter the subject of your e-mail here.
+Enter the subject of your email here.
 The recipient(s) sees this first, so make it good.
-This is especially necessary if you are mailing to an important person with whom you are trying to do business.
+This is especially necessary if you're mailing to an important person with whom you are trying to do business.

 Message

 Enter your message here.
-It's best to compose it in a text editor (ex., NotePad for Win, or TextEdit for Mac), hard-wrap to 60 characters wide (for easy reading), and then simply copy-and-paste your message into this box.
+It's best to compose it in a text editor (e.g., NotePad for Windows, or TextEdit for a Mac), hard-wrap to 60 characters wide (for easy reading), and then simply copy-and-paste your message into this box.

 Note: HTML is not supported.
 Text only.